How The Clarity App Is Helping Me During A Stressful Time

 The Clarity App Is A Good App

-This situation is what caused me to download the Clarity app in the first place.
+My dad being sick and going into the hospital is what caused me to download the Clarity app in the first place.
 I’m assuming something on my phone was listening to my conversations or monitoring my searches and decided the Clarity app would be a good fit for me, and it was right.

 Add Comment